Sam-Guliker/TO_Three.js/readme.md

 ```

 ### Animating the cube
-We got the cube in our screen now, but we want  it to animate.
+We got the cube in our screen now, but we want  it to animate. :smirk:
 You should place this right above the renderer.render call in the animate function.
 ```Javascript
 cube.rotation.x += 0.1;